 - impulsive behaviour that causes you harm

-- seeing or hearing things that other people don’t
+- seeing or hearing things that other people cannot.

 - any care plans that have helped you in the past

-- contact details of people and services that support you, (eg. NHS services at home, current personal tutor etc)
+- contact details of people and services that support you, such as NHS services at home or your personal tutor

 Refer to your appointment email, which will confirm where your session will take place.

 Download Microsoft Teams to your device before your first session.
 Check for software updates for your video and audio software.